martynasjocius/tmux-timer/README.md

 ## Notes

-- The plugin adds its segment to `status-right`
 - The clock icon uses a Nerd Font glyph, so a Nerd Font-enabled terminal is recommended
 - Theme changes can be made either in tmux config or from the `prefix + T`, then `t` prompt